nickderobertis/cookiecutter-pypi-sphinx/README.md

 cron workflow is not able to commit to the repo if the changes include changes to workflow files.
 It instead raises an issue to update the template in this case.
 This label is applied to these issues as well as the `maintenance` label.

-### Commit and Push

-After the preceding steps, now commit your changes and push to `master` if not done already.
-After a few minutes, Github Actions should create a `gh-pages` branch which has the documentation HTML in it.

 ### Github Pages Setup